 - Economic growth

 - Fair distribution of income

 - Economic policies (Fiscal, monetary and supply side)

 - Limitations of markets

 - Exchange rates

 - Importance of international trade

 - Balance of payments

 - Globalisation

 Thinking ahead

-This course gives a strong foundation for A level economics which is a fast growing, popular choice for many students in the 6th form.
+This course gives a strong foundation for A level economics which is a popular choice for many students in the 6th form.
+However, it is not a requirement for entry to the A Level course.